Information Technology Role

 VMware vSphere 6.5, Windows Server 2008, 2008 R2, 2012, 2012 R2 and 2016; Windows 7, 8.1, and 10; MacOS 10.10, 10.11, 10.12, and 10.13

-Resurrection Leawood network connecting three buildings with a 10 Gbps fiber optic backbone, Resurrection West network with two buildings, Resurrection Downtown network with three buildings, Resurrection Blue Springs network, Saint Paul at OCU network for classroom videoconferencing, site-to-site private network (CenturyLink IP-VPN over MPLS), 5 firewalls (Fortinet), 60+ switches (Aruba, Dell, and Cisco), 2000+ copper Ethernet ports, 50+ wireless access points (Ruckus), 50+ printers, 8 Active Directory servers and 3 additional DNS servers
+Resurrection Leawood network connecting three buildings with a 10 Gbps fiber optic backbone, Resurrection West network with two buildings, Resurrection Downtown network with three buildings, Resurrection Blue Springs network, Saint Paul at OCU network for classroom video conferencing, site-to-site private network (CenturyLink IP-VPN over MPLS), 5 firewalls (Fortinet), 60+ switches (Aruba, Dell), 2000+ copper Ethernet ports, 50+ wireless access points (Ruckus), 50+ printers, 8 Active Directory servers and 3 additional DNS servers

-270+ phones and soft phones, Skype for Business on-prem (Resurrection), Skype for Business hosted (SPST), Exchange Online unified messaging
+290+ phones and soft phones, Skype for Business hosted in on-prem servers and on-prem AudioCodes SBC integrated with Exchange Online unified messaging (Resurrection), Skype for Business Online (SPST)

 Tipping Media (Craft), WP Engine (WordPress), SiteGround (phpBB), Ruckus Group (Kentico), Herkimer Media (Timber/Booklog), eThink (Moodle), AWS EC2